DiamondJoseph/nobugs-talk/readme.md

 ### Widening Adoption

-Ophyd-async will soon support N-dimensional trajectory scans through use of the ScanSpec library<sup>[1]</sup>: once this is in place, it is hoped that many of the experimental proceedures currently in use at Diamond can be replicated.
+Ophyd-async will soon support N-dimensional trajectory scans through use of the ScanSpec library<sup>[1]</sup>: once this is in place, it is hoped that many of the experimental procedures currently in use at Diamond can be replicated.
 A widening library of ophyd-async device and behaviour support in both the library itself and in dodal<sup>[2]</sup>, the Diamond device library, alongside beamline-specific code<sup>[3]</sup> and technique-specific code<sup>[4]</sup> is expected to be responsible for new projects at Diamond and an increasing proportion of business-as-usual.

 <sup>[1]</sup><https://github.com/bluesky/scanspec>
 <sup>[2]</sup><https://github.com/DiamondLightSource/dodal>